 “Find out what you’re afraid of and go live there.”

 I’m not alone in leaning into my fears as a means of putting them at ease.
 Take the phenomenon of True Crime, for example.
-It’s an entire genre of books, podcasts, documentaries, and conventions there are dedicated to some of the most horrific acts perpetrated by humans.
+It’s an entire genre of books, podcasts, documentaries, and conventions that are dedicated to some of the most horrific acts perpetrated by humans.
 Is it just a morbid fascination with other people’s tragedies?
 Or is it driven by a deep-seated fear of our own mortality?
 I would argue that one begets the other; our fears drive the fascination.
 It’s the same base instinct that renders us unable to look away from a car wreck.
-It’s the sinking feeling in the pit of your stomach saying “that could be me; that could be someone I love.”
+It’s the sinking feeling in the pit of your stomach saying “That could be me; that could be someone I love.”

 One of the best examples of the genre is Michelle McNamara’s I’ll Be Gone in the Dark.
 For me, the most compelling and relatable aspect of the book (and subsequent HBO docuseries) is the writer’s obsession.
 Not only did she coin the name Golden State Killer and lay the groundwork for them eventually catching the guy, but her obsession became a tragedy of its own.
 For the record, I’m not psychoanalyzing true crime fans as though I’m above it.
 I binge-watched all of the new Unsolved Mysteries the day they came out.
 I tend to like the weirder stuff that verges on paranormal, but that’s because the unexplainable shit scares me the most.
 That’s what drives my need to find out everything I can.

 In a way, I’ve always been like this.
 I’m either completely disinterested in learning something, or I become obsessed and need to know every detail.
 Just look at what I’m doing with the Goosebumps books.
 I couldn’t just re-read a few of my childhood favorites.
-No, I had to track down original printings of every book, commit to reading all of them in numerical order, and then write 62 elaborate reviews.
+No, I had to track down the original printings of every book, commit to reading all of them in numerical order, and then write 62 elaborate reviews.
 I only deal in extremes, apparently.
-My best hope that this process of leaning into the things that scare me the most will make me a better writer.
-That by picking them apart and putting them back together, I will get at the core of that which is truly terrifying.
+My best hope is that this process of leaning into the things that scare me the most will make me a better writer.
+By picking them apart and putting them back together, I will get to the core of that which is truly terrifying.
 I have a few writing projects in the works that will aim to do just that.
 In the meantime, I’ll have to settle for telling anyone who will listen to every detail they never wanted to know about plane crashes.